+The Dutch Wadden Sea is the closest to my home.
+It is not exactly a “real ocean” for it is just an intertidal zone.
+A shallow body of water with mudflats and wetlands.
 It is a landscape which is constantly changing before your eyes.
 Maybe by a certain incidence of light or just the blowing of the wind.

 What attracts me in this landscape is the natural process of change and the continuation of time which are very visible here.

 In those pictures you will see the path that the sun describes in the sky during a day.
 The lines are sometimes interrupted which means that it was cloudy at that moment.

 Some other “sunpaths” are made by moving the camera towards the sun after the exposure.

 Through this white line I am trying to show a world in which expiring time is visual and connects with the unknown and a reality that lies beyond.

 When I first started this project I just wanted to capture the landscape but the images turned out to show my own feelings towards this landscape and life in general.